The Art of Listening

 “and, actually, every human being is the hero of a drama”

 Fromm has good ideas.
-I’m not a Fromm scholar in particular, but having read some of his previous works like The Escape from Freedom and The Art of Loving, made me seek out some more of his works, which ended up being The Art of Listening.
+I’ve read some of his previous works, e.g., The Escape from Freedom and The Art of Loving, and wanted to read more.
+I chose The Art of Listening.

-The book itself is a collection of talks and seminars Fromm did later on in his career, which arose from his own reflections on psychoanalysis and the insights he gathered from practicing the craft.
+The book is a collection of talks and seminars given by Fromm later on in his career.
+The content is his reflections on psychoanalysis and the insights he gathered from practicing therapy.
+Fromm, as any other psychoanalyst, is interested in the structural causes of “neurosis”—beyond physiology.